ahihi/autocrap/README.md

 ## usage

-autocrap requires a configuration JSON file to run. some [example configurations](config) are provided.

 > [!NOTE]
 > there are some OS-specific considerations, please see the following sections:
 >
 > - [Linux](#linux)
 > - [Windows](#windows)

+autocrap requires a configuration JSON file to run. some [example configurations](config) are provided.

 for example, to use the Nocturn as a typical MIDI controller, run:

 ```shell
 autocrap -c config/nocturn-midi.json
 ```

-on Windows, you also need to install a generic USB driver to allow autocrap to communicate with the controller. for example, install the WinUSB driver using [Zadig](https://zadig.akeo.ie/).

 MIDI compatible applications on your computer should now see virtual input/output ports for autocrap!